xd009642/dechib/DIARY.md

 ## TODO

 * Insert schema stuff into the LogicalPlan creation so that `*` works etc.
+* Autoincrement will stop working if you close and reopen the database
 * Logical plan implementation for filtering, sorting and think about joins...
 * Proper DATE type